 The judge denied decertification.
 I pleaded guilty to second degree...
 The judge kept asking me if I understood.
 I said I did, but I didn't.
-I told one of the guards at the Youth Studies Center that I'd pled guilty to felony-murder.
-He said, "No!
-That's a life sentence!"
-I told him, "That's not what my lawyer said."
-I didn't understand that a life sentence means a life sentence in Pennsylvania.

-&lt;sup>11 John Pace (Exhibit D at 6):
+I told one of the guards at upstate, they had to grow up quickly to survive.
+Stacey Torrance (Exhibit E at 4-5) describes it most compellingly: